 A third important factor of a city’s economy is the overflow of money.
-This is when citizens take their business elsewhere.
-This could include online shopping or travel.
+This is when citizens take their business elsewhere including online shopping or travel.

-So, why is this important in economic development?
+So, why is this process important to the growth and development of a city and its economy economy?
 There are two components of economic development: business development and community development.
 While the two are different, they go hand in hand.
 In order to have businesses move to our great city, we must invest in the development of our community.

 A thriving economy benefits the community as a whole for a number of reasons.
 As “outside” dollars make their way to the pockets of community members, it is then used to purchase goods and services from companies within the city limits.
 At the end of the day, it affects every citizen by generating tax dollars for the economy and stimulating job growth.
 When you consider local communities are flush with cash, thanks to their local sales tax allocation earmarked for economic development, projects in business development and community development are going to chase those dollars.

-Here in Lubbock, these projects include the Lubbock Economic Development Alliances’ downtown and eastside projects and the revitalization of Lubbock’s downtown, among many others.
-Economic development does not just involve attracting “outside” dollars.
+Here in Lubbock, these projects include the Lubbock Economic Development Alliances’ downtown and east side projects and the revitalization of Lubbock’s downtown, among many others.
+Economic development does not just involve attracting outside dollars.
 Most communities also include small business development and business creation in their definition of local economic development as well.

 As Lubbock continues to grow through emerging start-ups and recruitment efforts for our great city, the money poured into the economy is used to better the quality of life for its community members.
 This can include improved infrastructure, the creation of parks and the addition of bike lanes, to name a few.